top of page

 ABOUT

 While Amal was in school, she was a peer guide with the international and exchange student centre.
-Amal’s focus was to assist with their transition into the university and country.
+Amal's focus was to assist with their transition into the university and country.
 She facilitated access to programs, services and resources by providing information on campus and city resources.
-Amal had first hand experience in this area as she grew up in Lebanon and Nigeria before coming to Canada herself.
+Amal had firsthand experience in this area as she grew up in Lebanon and Nigeria before coming to Canada herself.

-Amal also spent time as the Vice President events director for the Arab students association.
+Amal also spent time as the Vice President, Events Director for the Arab student's association.
 She led a team of five directors, increasing club funds and membership.
 Amal is fluent in Arabic.

-Since graduating Amal has supported individuals with Multiple Sclerosis, Cerebral Palsy, and Autism.
-She also spent some time as a physio assistant.
-Much of her time was spent assisting individuals with physical disabilities in physiotherapy as well as recreation based activities.
-Amal has completed the OBIA course, level 1 Neurorehabilitation: Assisting Recovery and Function in Everyday Life Following Brain Injury.
+Prior to joining the Stride team, Amal supported individuals with Multiple Sclerosis, Cerebral Palsy and Autism.
+She also spent time as a physio assistant.
+Much of her time was spent assisting individuals with physical disabilities in physiotherapy, as well as recreation based activities.

 amal.png